CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Title_2.01.md

 1.2.1.Ti=In General

-1.2.1.sec=Any covered entity who violates this Act shall be subject to the penalties and entitled to the privileges and immunities provided in the Federal Trade Commission Act, except that liability for and the amount of civil penalties shall be governed by section 203 of this Act.
+1.2.1.sec={Any_covered_entity} who violates this Act shall be subject to the penalties and entitled to the privileges and immunities provided in the Federal Trade Commission Act, except that liability for and the amount of civil penalties shall be governed by section 203 of this Act.

 1.2.2.Ti=Exception

-1.2.2.sec=The Commission shall not bring an enforcement action for violations of Title I of this Act seeking civil penalties based on a covered entity’s conduct undertaken within the first eighteen months after the date the covered entity first created or processed personal data.
+1.2.2.sec=The Commission shall not bring an enforcement action for violations of Title I of this Act seeking civil penalties based on {a_covered_entity}’s conduct undertaken within the first eighteen months after the date {the_covered_entity} first created or processed personal data.

 1.2.=[02/Bit/Sec_02]